 Recycling is easy when you know what you can recycle and where, and how it helps.

-Everything we throw in the rubbish bin is potentially a lost resource, and then we have to make new things out of virgin material to replace the stuff we’ve thrown away.
+Everything we throw in the rubbish bin is potentially a lost resource, meaning new things need to be made out of virgin material to replace what we’ve thrown away.
 If every one of us recycled just one more thing, it would make a huge difference.

-If every Londoner recycled just one more aluminium can, with the energy saved we could power a TV set every day for nearly 63 years.
-Recycling saves energy – so recycle just one more thing today.
+If every Londoner recycled just one more aluminium can, with the energy saved we could power a TV set every day for nearly 63 years!

 Recycling also reduces the need for extracting, refining and processing raw materials from the earth, and reduces greenhouse gas emissions.
 At our current rate, UK recycling is estimated to save more than 18 million tonnes of CO2 a year – the equivalent to taking 5 million cars off the road.